 Whether you are a young adult entering the job market for the first time or a working professional ready for a career change, nursing may be a good field to consider.
-The Bureau of Labor Statistics projects 16% job growth for registered nurses from 2014 to 2024, which is much higher than the national average for all occupations.
-However, competition for jobs is also growing; candidates with an ADN or a bachelor’s of science in nursing (BSN) have an edge over individuals without a college degree.
+The Bureau of Labor Statistics projects 15% job growth for registered nurses from 2016 to 2026, which is much higher than the national average for all occupations.
+However, competition for jobs is also growing; candidates with an ADN or a bachelor of science in nursing (BSN) have an edge over individuals without a college degree.

-An online associate degree in nursing provides students with information and hands-on experience, preparing them for entry-level positions in a variety of healthcare settings.
-Programs typically require two years to complete, although part-time students take longer.
-All degree candidates must pass the NCLEX-RN licensing exam to practice as a registered nurse.
-ADN-credentialed nurses who want to increase their job prospects and earning potentials can enroll in a BSN program and earn their bachelor’s degree in 18 months to two years.
+An online associate degree in nursing provides students with practical experience, preparing them for entry-level positions in a variety of healthcare settings.
+Programs typically take two years to complete, although part-time students take longer.
+All degree candidates must pass the National Council Licensure Exam (NCLEX-RN) to practice as a registered nurse.
+ADN-credentialed nurses who want to increase their job prospects and earning potential can enroll in a BSN program to earn their bachelor's degree in 18-24 months.

-ADN online programs are popular and many colleges and universities offer them.
-Students can work on assignments at their convenience and complete degree requirements at their own pace.
-Distance learners also save time and money by not commuting to campus to attend class; however, they must still travel to healthcare facilities to complete supervised clinical rotations.
-Before making a final decision about where to go to school, prospective students should verify that an online associate nursing program is nationally accredited.
+Many colleges and universities offer ADN online programs.
+In these programs, students can work on assignments and complete degree requirements at their own pace.
+Distance learners also save time and money by not commuting to campus; however, they must still travel to healthcare facilities to complete supervised clinical rotations.
+Before making a final decision about where to go to school, prospective students should verify that their chosen online associate nursing program is regionally or programmatically accredited.

 Questions to Ask Before Applying to an Online ADN Program

-As with any degree program, students pursuing an online associate degree in nursing should conduct research about a program’s offerings before applying.
+As with any degree program, students pursuing an online associate degree in nursing should research program offerings before applying.
 Nursing is a challenging but rewarding career, and earning an associate degree in nursing online requires discipline and commitment.
-There are many associate in nursing online programs to choose from; finding the best one for you can seem daunting!
-To help ease your search, start by asking yourself the questions below before applying.
+There are many programs to choose from; finding the best one for you can seem daunting!
+A good first step is to ask yourself the questions below.

 Are There Prerequisites for Online ADN Programs?

-Prerequisites are the foundation courses students take before beginning their nursing curricula, and they vary from school to school.
-Online associate degree in nursing programs may require an applicant’s high school coursework to include four years of English, two years of math, and a year each of biology and chemistry (with accompanying lab components).
+Prerequisites are the foundational courses students take before beginning their nursing curricula and they vary from school to school.
+It is common for an online associate degree in nursing program to require four years of high school coursework in English, two years of math, and a year each of biology and chemistry with accompanying lab components.

-Once enrolled, nursing students are typically required to take one to two semesters of college-level English composition, college algebra, and introductory courses in sociology, psychology, microbiology, and medical terminology.
+Once enrolled, nursing students usually take college-level English composition, college algebra, and introductory courses in sociology, psychology, microbiology, and medical terminology.
 Some programs may also have prerequisites in pharmacology, anatomy and physiology, and nutrition.
-Transfer students may be required to have taken background classes in math, a lab science (such as chemistry or anatomy and physiology), and a social sciences course (such as psychology or sociology).
+Transfer students may need background classes in math, a lab science such as chemistry or physiology, and a social sciences course like psychology or sociology.

-When evaluating potential associate degree in nursing online programs, it is prudent to check with each institution to verify its enrollment requirements and/or specific prerequisites to find a school that meets your needs.
+When evaluating potential online programs for your associate degree in nursing, it is prudent to check with individual institutions to verify enrollment requirements and prerequisites.

 What Will I Learn in an Online ADN Program?

-Typically, online associate nursing degree programs include courses that develop students’ communications and patient assessment skills, help them understand human anatomy and disease management, and teach them how to create a patient care plan.
-Before students begin clinical rotations, they learn how the body works and how medications treat disease.
-Learners also master the proper medical terminology to describe a patient’s condition.
+Typically, online associate nursing degree programs include courses that develop communication and patient assessment skills, helping students understand human anatomy and disease management and teaching them how to create patient care plans.
+Before students begin clinical rotations, they learn about the body works and how medications work.
+Learners also master proper medical terminology for describing patient conditions.

-While the curriculum varies by school, online programs blend medical, technical, and clinical learning to prepare students for work in the real world.
-Students can expect to take the courses listed below at most accredited online associate nursing programs.
+While curricula vary by school, online programs blend medical, technical, and clinical learning to prepare students for successful careers.
+Students can expect to take courses like those listed below in most accredited online associate nursing programs.

 Anatomy and Physiology